Being with someone when they die

 - Strong physical contact can be painful or invasive.
 It is often best just to sit beside the bed and gently hold their hand.
 If appropriate, a gentle massage to the feet or hands can provide comfort and help communication on a deeper level.
 Even when a person is unconscious or semi-conscious, they might be able to respond with faint pressure from their thumb, or twitch a toe.

-- If appropriate arrange for end-of-life prayers to be said by a chaplain, vicar or priest, or by other faith ministers.
+- If appropriate or desired, arrange for end-of-life prayers by a relevant faith minister.

 - Remember: it is impossible to predict when death will actually happen.
 People can hover between life and death for hours and often days, and it is easy to miss the final moment.